timetoady/timetoady.gihub.io/_posts/2020-10-27-Todo-Backend-Design.md

 ![Conan figure](/images/conan.jpg)

 ###### *Photo by [Edo Nugroho](https://unsplash.com/@edonugroho){:target="_blank"} on [Unsplash](https://unsplash.com/photos/y890Y_WuItw){:target="_blank"}.
-Who you need to call when the code is has become a cypher.
+Who you need to call when the code has become a cypher.
 And if you've read this far, and you know this reference and how it relates to Sherlock Holmes, you are a very specific breed of geek, and we should be friends.

 Anyway, it's basic courtesy to give a few comments on at least your weightier functions to inform others as to what they are hoping to accomplish, and then supply a `README` that covers the bare essentials.

 The Golden Rule, and all that.